directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

     "description": "{{exec_alert_logic.alert_data.description}}"
 }
 ```

 #### Escalating to OpsGenie

 Once the alert is created within Directus, of course, it has to be created within OpsGenie as well.
 For this – again a new Flow is needed.
 This time we have to use the Timeout operation as OpsGenie queues all incoming requests and does not provide the result immediately.

 ![A Flow that posts data to the OpsGenie API, sleeps for some time and read out the newly created alert, once OpsGenie fulfilled the initial request.
 The external alert ID is entered into the related item wihtin Directus.](Pasted image 20240304175218.png)

 Once triggered, we read out all the data first and pass the needed data to the OpsGenie API with a user key and the JSON data from the alert collection.
 As the API does not return the actual result but only an ID of the incoming task, we now wait 2 seconds before requesting the current status of our queued task with the 2nd web request.
-The request URL gets the returning ID from the 1st web request:
+The request URL gets the returning ID from the first web request:

 ![A simple GET webrequest with a dynamic value as part of the request URL.
 The values is using data from another Flow operation and accessed by using the mustache syntax.](Pasted image 20240304175856.png)